Caleb Carr: Other work

 While Carr's early years at home were fraught with chaos and abuse, author James Chace, a childhood friend, stated the house was also "full of learning ...
 The thing is, most people tend to be narrow.
 But all the Carrs know music incredibly well, history, literature—they're extraordinarily remarkable."
 In the 1980s Carr pursued his career as a scholar and journalist; he spent his nights working in the theater directing both repertory works as well as productions of his own plays.
 Additionally, he played guitar in a band called Hell and High Water.

 The late 1990s found Carr expanding his literary repertoire while working as librettist for the opera Merlin, a reinterpretation of the Arthurian legends, with his friend and composer, Ezequiel Vinao.
 A staged recital of the first scene was performed with a full orchestra at the Paris Opera House in 1999.
 The work is unfinished.

-Personal life
+Personal life and death

-Carr has lived the majority of his life on Manhattan's Lower East Side, spending his summers and many weekends at his family's home in Cherry Plain, New York.
-In 2000, he purchased his own property, known as Misery Mountain, in Cherry Plain; and in 2006 he moved there permanently.
-As of 2016, he shares his home with his Siberian cat, Masha.
+Carr lived most of his life on Manhattan's Lower East Side, spending his summers and many weekends at his family's home in Cherry Plain, New York.
+In 2000, he bought his own property, known as Misery Mountain, in Cherry Plain; and in 2006 he moved there permanently.
+He shared his home with his Siberian rescue cat, Masha, for 17 years.
+Masha died in April 2022.
+Caleb Carr revealed he was diagnosed with terminal cancer in 2024.
+He died at his home in Cherry Plain on May 23, at the age of 68.